-Each of those, He said, would be preceded by an "abomination" (bedelugma), the latter had already been detailed by Daniel.
+Each of those, He said, would be preceded by an "abomination" (bdelugma); the latter had already been detailed by Daniel.
 That tie is found in chapters 8-12 of his book.
-Then Jesus personified this abomination by saying, "It stands where it shouldn't be (Mark 13:14 - paraphrased).
+Then Jesus personified this abomination by saying, "It stands where it shouldn't be" (Mark 13:14 - paraphrased).
 Matthew also said that the abomination is a sign of the end when it "stands in the holy place" (Matthew 24:15).
-Something God hates comes into the church.
-It will be specific, definable and becomes a warning to God's true people - the remnant.
+Something God hates comes into the very precincts of the church.
+It will be specific and definable, and becomes a warning to God's true people - the remnant.

 An additional clue to its meaning is: "Ye shall see Jerusalem compassed with armies" (Luke 21:20).
-That was literal.
+That was a literal event in 68-70 A.D.
 A literal event often becomes a great spiritual metaphor for the very end of time!
-Often words or phrases illustrate deep truths which act like mini prophecies.
-They become God's coded way of conveying, to a serious Biblical student, wonderful messages about the future.
-The word "Jerusalem" is in that category.
+Often words or phrases illustrate deep truths which act like mini-prophecies.
+They become God's coded way of conveying, to a serious Bible student, wonderful messages about the future.
+The word "Jerusalem" is also in that category.
 It was literal.
-Jesus personified it in Matthew 23:37: "O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!"
-There, Jerusalem is symbolized as God's people.
-When enemies surround Jerusalem (God's people), then will soon stand where they shouldn't be and then come right into the church.
+But Jesus personified it in Matthew 23:37: "O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!"
+There, Jerusalem is a symbol of God's people.
+When enemies surround Jerusalem (God's people), they will soon stand where they shouldn't be and finally come right into the church.